rspyxxx/measurements-analysis-insights-eth-blockchain/README.md

-# Measurements, Analyses and insights on the Entire Ethereum Blockchain
+# Measurements, Analyses and Insights on the Entire Ethereum Blockchain
 ## Data (Four Interaction Network)
 This repository consist of the four interaction networks in their respective folders.
 Files here are converted and extracted form the original data which can be found from Google Cloud Platform's BigQuery -'ethereum_blockchain'.
 Original data set extracted will not be found here.
 Script for hashing the files and extracting the four network from the original data set can also be found in the respective folders.